simonbrent/Genoverse/docs/tracks/configuration.md

 #### allData (default `false`)
 > If `true`, the initial request for data is assumed to contain all the track's data for the current chromosome.
 No subsequent requests will be made as the user navigates the genome.

+#### dataRequestLimit (default `undefined`)
+> The maximum region size to request data for, if any.
+If defined as a number, multiple [jQuery.ajax](http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings) requests will be made to get data for a region size which exceeds its value.

 #### dataType (default `"json"`)
 > The dataType setting to be used in the [jQuery.ajax](http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings) requests to get data for the track